AI Summary

 Show the PDF Link in a Confirmation Message

-One way I like to give people access is by putting a link to the PDF in the message they see right after they submit the form.
+One way I like to give people access is by dropping the link into the message they see right after they submit.
 This is called a confirmation message.

-Remember that URL you copied earlier when you uploaded your PDF?
-This is where you’ll use it.
+From here, you can edit the confirmation message and add your PDF link.
+Remember that URL you copied earlier?
+This is where it goes.
 Just paste it into the message.

 Send Users Directly to the PDF URL

-WPForms also lets you send users straight to a new page or file right after they click the Submit button.
-I find this useful if the PDF is on its own page.
+WPForms can also send people straight to a page or file after they click Submit.
+I find this handy when the PDF lives on its own page.

-To do this, go to Confirmation Type and choose Go to URL (Redirect).
-Then, paste the link to your PDF file in the Confirmation Redirect URL field.
+Go to Confirmation Type and choose Go to URL (Redirect), then paste your PDF link into the Confirmation Redirect URL field.

-With this method, your visitors will go directly to the PDF page as soon as they send their form.
+With this set, visitors land on the PDF as soon as they submit.

 Send the PDF Link by Email

-I often find it best to send the PDF link to users through email.
-This is a good practice because it ensures they have a record of it.
-To do this, click on Settings » Notifications.
+Most of the time, I like to email the link so people have a record of it.
+To do that, click Settings » Notifications.

-Next, click on the button called Add New Notification in the top right corner of the screen.
+Next, click Add New Notification in the top-right corner.

-From the list of Smart Tags in the Send to Email Address field, pick Email.
-This will automatically get the email address of the person who filled out the form.
+In the Send to Email Address field, pick the Email smart tag from the list.
+This automatically grabs the email address of whoever filled out the form.

-Scroll down until you find the Email Message field, and then put the link to your PDF here.
+Scroll down to the Email Message field and add your PDF link there.

-To save all your changes up to this point, press the orange Save button in the top-right corner of the screen.
+To save everything, press the orange Save button in the top-right corner.

-Now, any time someone fills out your newsletter signup form and subscribes, they will receive a notification email from you that includes the lead magnet you promised them for subscribing.
+Now, any time someone fills out your newsletter signup form and subscribes, they’ll get a notification email with the lead magnet you promised them.
+And if your WordPress email notifications aren’t delivering the way they should, your SMTP setup is the first place I’d look.

-FAQs — How to Send a PDF Attachment in a Form Notification Email
+FAQs About Sending a PDF in a Form Notification Email

-Sending a PDF attachment in a form confirmation or notification email is a popular topic of interest among our readers.
-Here are answers to some common queries about it:
+Sending a PDF in a form confirmation or notification email is a popular topic among our readers.
+Here are answers to the questions I hear most.

 Why offer lead magnets?

 Lead magnets are one of the best ways to build your email list.
-Lead magnets are used as an incentive to get people to subscribe, and they are pieces of high-quality content you can deliver once someone successfully signs up.
+They’re used as an incentive to get people to subscribe, and they’re pieces of high-quality content you deliver once someone signs up.

-Good lead magnets are valuable enough for people to want to sign up for your email list and continue to receive marketing materials from you in the future.
-Some of the most common lead magnets include PDFs in the form of:
+Good lead magnets are valuable enough that people want to join your list.
+Some of the most common ones are PDFs in the form of:

 - eBooks